trg1984/SceneHandler/README.md

 SceneHandler
 ============

-Simple illustration of a scene handler.
+Simple illustration of a scene handler for webapps.